cs4s/cs4s.github.io/events/introduction.md

 For some quick guidance about which of the programs you would be suited to attend, see the *Which Program/s Should I Participate in?* section below.

-All of the programs are focused on developing competencies included in the Digital Technologies learning area of the national Australian Curriculum and the capabilities outlined in the [NSW Coding and Computational Thinking Across the Curriculum Guide](http://educationstandards.nsw.edu.au/wps/portal/nesa/k-10/learning-areas/technologies/coding-across-the-curriculum).
+All of the programs are focused on developing competencies included in the Digital Technologies learning area of the national Australian Curriculum and the capabilities outlined in the [NESA's Digital Technologies and ICT Resources Guide](http://educationstandards.nsw.edu.au/wps/portal/nesa/k-10/learning-areas/technologies/coding-across-the-curriculum).
 The CS4S workshops have been developed in [partnership with Google](https://edu.google.com/computer-science/educator-grants/#?modal_active=none).

+You can register for the Introduction workshop running in October by [completing this online form](https://forms.gle/m4Zqdbua1m5sdZxF7).
-We have not opened registration for any of the programs yet, but you can express your interest in the programs you would like to participate in by [completing this form here](https://forms.gle/874cYsVnU8HwTqGc9).
-Once we confirm dates and open up registration for the different programs, we will send out this information to those that have responded to the expression of interest form first.
+We have not opened registration for the *AI/VR Workshop* and *Developing Coding Hubs for Teachers Workshop* yet.
+However, you can express your interest in participating in those workshops by [completing this form here](https://forms.gle/874cYsVnU8HwTqGc9) and we will contact you once registration for these programs open.

 If you have any questions about the 2019 CS4S programs, please contact [Daniel Hickmott](mailto:daniel.hickmott@uon.edu.au?Subject=CS4S%20PD%20Query).